|1. Keynesian Model of a Closed Economy|

 (b) No foreign sector

-A decrease in a only reduces Y without raising total savings.
+A decrease in a (the vertical intercept of the consumption function) only reduces Y without raising total savings.
 (S = I remains unchanged) ⇒ Paradox of Saving.

 Y = a + bY + I,

 Y = (a + I)/(1 - b)